 The Bluest Eye by Toni Morrison

-Toni Morrison’s first work is a searing, heartbreaking, thought-provoking debut that is sadly as relevant today as it was upon publication in 1970.
-Young Percola Breedlove feels ostracized and unloved for her dark skin and fostered parentage - so she longs for blue eyes, the ultimate source of belonging.
+Toni Morrison’s first work is a searing, heartbreaking, thought-provoking debut.
+Sadly, it’s as relevant today as it was upon publication in 1970.
+Young Percola Breedlove feels ostracized and unloved for her dark skin and fostered parentage – so she longs for blue eyes, the ultimate source of belonging.
 Morrison plays with literary form and structure in really creative ways, bending timelines and perspectives to her strong and subtle will.
 In an interesting twist, The Bluest Eye is one of the few classics that has been more challenged over time, not less.
-Accounts of sexual abuse and incest in the book often draw challenges from conservative parents, but portraits the colorism and punching down in the book remain prescient 80 years after the book’s setting and 50 years after its publication.

 Year on the most challenged list: 2006, 2013, 2014, 2020, 2021, 2022, #34 most challenged 1990-1999, #15 most challenged 2000-2009